 You’d think that in this era of streaming, the problem of music discovery would be solved.
-I mean, artificial-intelligence and algorithms should have made child’s play out of providing new to you music that perfectly fits your tastes, right?
+I mean, artificial-intelligence and algorithms should have made child’s play out of providing something that perfectly fits your tastes, right?
 Well, to appease the major labels, the algorithms have to factor in music being promoted and pushed hard by those majors.
-So there’s a guarantee that you’ll find music suggested that does not perfectly cater to your taste.
+So there’s a guarantee that you’ll be suggested something that does not perfectly cater to your taste.
 That’s a reality.
-There’s a chance that a majority of the suggested music is not something you’ll enjoy.
+There’s a chance that a majority of what you’re suggested is not something you’ll enjoy.
 That’s also a reality.
-Marketing campaigns play a huge role in what music ends up suggested to you.
+Marketing campaigns play a huge role in what ends up being suggested to you.

 What about human created playlists?

 The problem with playlists is that they suffer the same problem that suggested music does.
 The more people create playlists on a platform, the more that those playlists have to go through an algorithm to get to you.
 The same algorithms that are designed to factor in major label music that may not actually cater to your tastes.
 In addition, there’s also an unregulated industry around monetizing playlists that makes individual playlist creators give in to “pay for play”.
 Pay them and they’ll include your music.
 The more money you have to throw at them, the more chance that yours is included.
 Who has the most money to throw at this kind of marketing campaign?
 The major labels, of course.
 Look… not all music that the major labels release is inherently bad.
 It’s just that the majors usually promote a very limited spectrum of genres.
 As such, the chance that you’ll get anything truly interesting from them is limited by the lack of quantity and sonic diversity.

 So how can you discover new music?